Muddz/KindleHighlightsReader/README.md

 - Insert or remove periods on all highlights.
 - Insert or remove quotation marks on all highlights.
 - Capitalize first letters on all highlights.
-- Export as .txt .json .csv or .pdf files.
+- Export as .txt .json .csv .pdf files.
-- Works on Windows and MacOS
+- Compatible with Windows and MacOS

 #### JSON